 Should we reject a right to erasure request, we will provide an explanation of why this is the case.
 Should you be unhappy with the decision, it is your right to make a complaint to the ICO or seek to enforce this right through a judicial remedy.

 Viewing Your Data

-A full copy of all of the data that we hold about you in our database can be obtained by you by issuing an email request to firstname.lastname@example.org, or in writing to: The Data Protection Officer, Eversure Limited, Bury House, 1-3 Bury St, Guildford, Surrey, GU2 4AW, United Kingdom.
+A full copy of all of the data that we hold about you in our database can be obtained by you by issuing a request via our contact us page, or in writing to: The Data Protection Officer, Eversure Limited, Bury House, 1-3 Bury St, Guildford, Surrey, GU2 4AW, United Kingdom.
 We reserve the right to charge an administration fee for providing this service, but only where requests are manifestly unfounded or excessive, including repetitive requests or requests for multiple copies.